Tag Archives: Animated

 Animal Behaviour-2018 (Canada)

-The weirdest in the group, Animal Behaviour is also the most humorous and the best in the bunch, but only by a narrow margin.
+The weirdest in the group, Animal Behaviour, is also the most humorous and the best, but only by a narrow margin.

-We witness a therapy session led by a prim and proper dog, who has his issues.
+We witness a therapy session led by a prim and proper dog with his issues.
 In attendance are a blood-sucking leech, a praying mantis, a cat, a pig, and the newest attendee, a gorilla.
-All are happy to participate except the gorilla who sees the session as a waste of time.
+All are happy to participate except the gorilla, who sees the session as a waste of time.

 As eating jokes, butt jokes, and other adult humor encases the camaraderie each character develops a clear identity and the gorilla learns, in comedic fashion, that he does require therapy.